YilikaLoufoua/feedback-analyzer/README.md

 #### Core Features

 - [x] User can import real-life feedback data.
-- [x] User can view imported data in a scrollable table.
+- [x] User can view imported data in a table.
-- [ ] User can manually calibrate feedbacks as positive or negative
+- [ ] User can manually label the sentiment of feedbacks as positive, neutral, or negative.
-- [ ] User can categorize text-based feedbacks by user-defined categories
+- [ ] User can label text-based feedbacks by various categories.
+- [ ] User can create new categories.
-- [ ] User can view text-based feedbacks by positive, neutral, and negative sentiment.
+- [ ] User can filter text-based feedbacks by both category and sentiment.

+#### Stretch Features

-- [ ] User can view text-based feedbacks by both category and sentiment.
+- [ ] User can use all labeled feedbacks as training data to calibrate neural network and label new data